Homological properties of the perfect and absolute integral closures of Noetherian domains: Introduction

 \section{Introduction}

 For an arbitrary domain $R$, the absolute integral closure $R^+$ is defined as the integral closure of $R$ inside an algebraic closure of the field of fractions of $R$.
 The notion of absolute integral closure was first studied by Artin in \cite{Ar}, where among other things, he proved $R^+$ has only one maximal ideal $\fm_{R^+}$, when $(R,\fm)$ is local and Henselian.
-In that paper Artin proved that the sum of any two prime ideals of $R^+$ is again prime.
+In that paper Artin proved that the sum of any collection of prime ideals of $R^+$ is either a prime ideal or else equal to $R^+$.

 As were shown by the works \cite{H1}, \cite{He1}, \cite{HH1}, \cite{HL} and \cite{Sm}, the absolute integral closure of Noetherian domains has a great significance in commutative algebra.
-One important result of Hochster and Huneke \cite[Theorem 5.5]{HH1} asserts that $R^+$ is a balanced big Cohen-Macaulay algebra in the case $R$ is an excellent local domain of prime characteristic.
-As shown by Hochster, the flat dimension of the residue field of $R^+$ is bounded by dimension of $R$, when $R$ is a local domain and has residue prime characteristic, see \cite[Proposition 2.15]{H1}.
+One important result of Hochster and Huneke \cite[Theorem 5.5]{HH1} asserts that $R^+$ is a balanced big Cohen-Macaulay algebra in the case $R$ is an excellent local domain of prime characteristic, i.e., every system of parameters in R is a regular sequence on $R^+$.
+As shown by Hochster, the flat dimension of the residue field of $R^+$ is bounded by dimension of $R$, when $R$ is a Henselian local domain and has residue prime characteristic, see \cite[Proposition 2.15]{H1}.
 Furthermore, the bound is achieved by all mixed characteristic local domains if and only if the Direct Summand Conjecture holds in mixed characteristic, see \cite[Theorem 3.5]{AH}.
 These observations along with \cite{RSS} motivate us to investigate the projective dimension of residue rings of certain ideals of the absolute integral closure and the perfect closure of Noetherian domains.
 One of our main results is:

 \begin{theorem} Let $(R,\fm)$ be a Noetherian local Henselian domain of residue prime characteristic. \begin{enumerate} \item[i)] The $R^+$-module $R^+/ \fm_{R^+}$ has a free resolution of countably generated free $R^+$-modules of length bounded by $2\dim R$.
 In particular, $\pd_{R^+}(R^+/ \fm_{R^+})\leq2\dim R$. \item[ii)] If $R$ is one-dimensional and complete, then $\gd R^+=\pd_{R^+}(R^+/ \fm_{R^+})=2$. \end{enumerate} \end{theorem}